SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Introduction

+In this paper, we propose SC-Block, a supervised contrastive blocking method which applies supervised contrastive learning to position records describing the same real-world entity close to each other in an embedding space.
+Supervised blocking reuses the training data, which is commonly used to train a matcher~\cite{li_deep_2020, konda_magellan_2016,peeters_supervised_2022}, to train a blocker~\cite{bilenko_adaptive_2006, zhang_autoblock_2020,papadakis_supervised_2014}.
+SC-Block utilizes a supervised contrastive loss that has been successfully applied to computer vision~\cite{khosla_supervised_2020}, information retrieval~\cite{gao_simcse_2021} and especially, matching tasks~\cite{peeters_supervised_2022}.
+To illustrate SC-Block's ability to maintain accurate candidate sets we benchmark SC-Block against eight state-of-the-art unsupervised~\cite{christen_survey_2012}, self-supervised~\cite{thirumuruganathan_deep_2021, wang_sudowoodo_2022, mugeni_graph-based_2022} and supervised blockers~\cite{zhang_autoblock_2020, papadakis_supervised_2014}.

+The supervised blocker must not harm the performance of an entity resolution pipeline and the training time of the blocker must be compensated by reducing the runtime of the pipeline.
+Therefore, we measure SC-Block's impact on the F1 score of entity resolution pipelines and relate the training time to the pipelines' runtime.
+We build the entity resolution pipelines using the mentioned blockers and four state-of-the-art matchers~\cite{konda_magellan_2016,brunner_entity_2020,li_deep_2020,peeters_supervised_2022}.

-On three product-matching datasets from related work~\cite{konda_magellan_2016,li_deep_2020, thirumuruganathan_deep_2021, wang_sudowoodo_2022}, SC-Block creates the smallest candidate sets and pipelines with SC-Block run 1.5 to 2 times faster compared to the benchmarked blockers without affecting the F1 score of the pipeline.
-The datasets from related work are rather small which might lead to runtime effects resulting from a large cartesian product of record pairs and a large vocabulary of unique tokens being overlooked.
-A large vocabulary and a high cartesian product can cause a blocker to build comparably larger candidate sets that increase the workload of the matcher.
-In order to measure runtimes in a more challenging setting, we introduce a new benchmark dataset featuring a large cartesian product and a large vocabulary of terms used within entity descriptions.
-On this large-scale benchmark dataset, pipelines utilizing SC-Block and the best-performing matcher execute 8 times faster than pipelines utilizing another blocker with the same matcher reducing the runtime from 2.5 hours to 18 minutes, clearly compensating for the 5 minutes that are required for training SC-Block.
-Our results also show that SC-Block is more resistant to noise than state-of-the-art self-supervised blockers proposed by Sudowoodo~\cite{wang_sudowoodo_2022}.
+On three entity resolution benchmark datasets from related work~\cite{konda_magellan_2016,li_deep_2020, thirumuruganathan_deep_2021, wang_sudowoodo_2022}, SC-Block creates the smallest candidate sets and pipelines with SC-Block run 1.5 to 2 times faster than the benchmarked blockers without affecting the F1 score of the pipeline.
+The datasets from related work are rather small, which may lead to overlooking runtime effects resulting from many records and many unique tokens generated by tokenizing the record descriptions on whitespace.
+Both, many records and a large vocabulary of unique tokens can cause a blocker to build significantly larger candidate sets that increase the workload of the matcher.
+To measure the blocker's performance in a more challenging setting, we introduce three new benchmark datasets featuring 200 billion potential comparisons (up to 4,000 times more comparisons than existing benchmarks) and almost 7 million unique tokens within the record descriptions.
+On this large benchmark, pipelines utilizing SC-Block and the best-performing matcher execute 4 times faster than pipelines utilizing another blocker with the same matcher reducing the runtime from 30 to 8 hours, clearly compensating for the 5 minutes that are required for training SC-Block.